jonathancyu/homebrew-neovim-nightly/README.md

 This homebrew tap automates the installation and updating of the nightly version of Neovim.
+I forked it to prevent a man in the middle attack :)

 # Usage
 1. Unlink or uninstall existing neovim `brew unlink neovim`/`brew uninstall neovim`